 Chairman Koenig called the meeting of the Town Council to order at 6:30 p.m.
-Present at the meeting 3

-- were Vice Chairman Boyd, Councilor Albert, Councilor Harrington, Councilor Healey, 4

-- Councilor Rothhaus, Councilor Woods, Town Manager, Eileen Cabanel, and Assistant Town 5

-- Manager/Finance Director Paul Micali.
-6
+Present at the meeting were Vice Chairman Boyd, Councilor Albert, Councilor Harrington, Councilor Healey, Councilor Rothhaus, Councilor Woods, Town Manager, Eileen Cabanel, and Assistant Town Manager/Finance Director Paul Micali.

-- 8 Pledge of Allegiance
+Pledge of Allegiance

-- 9

-- Chairman Koenig led in the Pledge of Allegiance.
-10 - 11
+Chairman Koenig led in the Pledge of Allegiance.

-12 Review of Proposed FY21 Budget
+Review of Proposed FY21 Budget

-14 Community Development
+Community Development

-If excluding the Capital Reserve deposits and expenditures, the budget is essentially 0.14% less than 16

-FY20.
-The major factor in keeping the budget level is a modification to how the department handles 17 from the video.
-A small overtime line of \$750 has been added in the unlikely event some additional 20 time is needed in order to meet statutory deadlines.
-21
+If excluding the Capital Reserve deposits and expenditures, the budget is essentially 0.14% less than FY20.
+The major factor in keeping the budget level is a modification to how the department handles Planning Board and Zoning Board minutes.
+The previous recording secretary resigned at the end of September to retire.
+The full-time Secretary in the office now handles meeting minutes during the day from the video.
+A small overtime line of \$750 has been added in the unlikely event some additional time is needed in order to meet statutory deadlines.